 'Initialize the number-arrays, open the primetable and logfile.

-'The maximal decimal number length is approximately 4.51 * word length.
+'the decimal number length is about 4.51 * largeint length.
+If overflow occurs,

 '

-DECLARE SUB Letf (p AS INTEGER, c AS LONG)
+DECLARE SUB Letf (ByVal p AS SHORT, ByVal c AS LONG)

-'Assign long integer c to large integer p.
+'Assign signed long integer c to large integer p.

 '

-DECLARE SUB Rndf (p AS INTEGER, k AS INTEGER)
+DECLARE SUB Rndf (ByVal p AS SHORT, ByVal k AS SHORT)

 '